Quick answer

 Dec

 December through March is the most comfortable window.
-The natural crater bowl stays cooler than the coast year-round, and dry conditions makes the various hikes easy to enjoy.
-The cooler temperatures make the Valle de Antón a nice escape from the rest of Panama.
+The natural crater bowl stays cooler than the coast year-round, and dry conditions make the various hikes easy to enjoy.
+The cooler temperatures make Valle de Antón a nice escape from the rest of Panama.

 June through October brings more rain but Valle de Antón handles it well.
 The hot springs and town center are all weather-independent.
 Hikes can be enjoyed between showers throughout the day.
 Works fine as a day trip from Panama City at any time of year.